vapoursynth/vapoursynth/doc/plugins/assvapour.rst

 AssVapour is a subtitle renderer that uses libass.

-.. function::   AssRender(clip clip, string file[, string charset="UTF-8", int debuglevel=0, string fontdir="", float linespacing=0, int[] margins=[0, 0, 0, 0], float sar=0, float scale=1])
+.. function::   AssRender(clip clip, string file[, string charset="UTF-8", int debuglevel=0, string fontdir="", float linespacing=0, int[] margins=[0, 0, 0, 0], float sar=0, float scale=1, bint blend=True, int matrix, string matrix_s, int transfer, string transfer_s, int primaries, string primaries_s])
    :module: assvapour

-   AssRender takes the ASS script *file* and returns a list of two clips.
+   AssRender has two modes of operation.
+With blend=True (the default), it returns *clip* with the subtitles burned in.
+With blend=False, it returns a list of two clips.
 The first one is an RGB24 clip containing the rendered subtitles.
-The second one is a Y8 clip containing a mask, to be used for blending the rendered subtitles into other clips.
+The second one is a Gray8 clip containing a mask, to be used for blending the rendered subtitles into other clips.

    Parameters:
       clip
-         Clip whose dimensions will be used as reference for the output clips.
-         It is not modified.
+         Input clip.

       file
          ASS script to be rendered.